 The expenditures for vacation pay are recognized when payment is made.
 Employees are not allowed to carryover unused vacation days.
-Upon termination of employment with the District, an employee that has a minimum of five years of service in the District will be entitled to sick pay reimbursement at the rate of \$25 per day, for a maximum of 80 days of unused, accumulated sick leave.
+Upon termination of employment with the District, a certified employee will be entitled to sick pay reimbursement at the rate of \$60 per day, for a maximum of 90 days unused, accumulated sick leave.
+A certified employee will also be entitled to personal leave reimbursement at the rate of \$60 per day, for a maximum of eight days of unused, accumulated personal leave.
+Sick pay for non-certified employees is \$30 per day up to three days unused.
+There is no personal leave reimbursement for non-certified employees.